The ring of modular forms for the even unimodular lattice of signature (2,10): Moduli space of -polarized K3 surfaces

 which is a rational curve.
-The hypersurface $\Ybar_t$ has \begin{itemize} \item an $A_6$-singularity at $[0:-1:1:0]$, \item an $A_2$-singularity at $[-1:0:1:0]$, and \item an $A_1$-singularity at $[1:-1:0:0]$, \end{itemize} all coming from the singularity of the ambient space $\bP(1,6,14,21)$.
-The minimal resolution $Y_t \to \Ybar_t$ is a K3 surface with a configuration of $(-2)$-curves whose dual intersection graph is given by $T_{2,3,7}$. \end{proof}
+The hypersurface $\Ybar_t$ has \begin{itemize} \item an $A_6$-singularity at $[0:-1:1:0]$, \item an $A_2$-singularity at $[-1:0:1:0]$, and \item an $A_1$-singularity at $[1:-1:0:0]$, \end{itemize} all coming from the singularity of the ambient space $\bfP$.
+It follows that the minimal resolution $Y_t \to \Ybar_t$ has a configuration of $(-2)$-curves, whose dual intersection graph is given by $T_{2,3,7}$. \end{proof}

 We call the singularities appearing in the proof of \pref{pr:polarization} as \emph{generic singularities of the family}.

 \begin{proposition} The $P$-polarized K3 surface $Y_t$ for $[t] \in T$ is ample if and only if $\Ybar_t$ has only generic singularities of the family. \end{proposition}